Cody vs DeepSource

 How much does it cost?

-Cody offers a free plan and paid plans starting at $20 per month.
+Cody offers a free plan with basic features and paid plans for additional capabilities.

 Does it have a free plan?